membraneframework/membrane_sdl_plugin/README.md

 ## Usage

-The pipeline below displays a sample h264 video from the net:
+The pipeline below displays a sample h264 video from the net (with use of [Hackney](https://github.com/membraneframework/membrane-element-hackney) and [H264](https://github.com/membraneframework/membrane-element-ffmpeg-h264) elements):

 ```elixir
 defmodule My.Pipeline do